ortus-boxlang/boxlang-docs/boxlang-language/exception-management.md

 ## Throwing Exceptions

-Now that you have seen how to listen to exceptions, let's discover the `throw` or `cfthrow` constructs used to throw a developer-specific exception. ([https://cfdocs.org/cfthrow](https://cfdocs.org/cfthrow))
+Now that you have seen how to listen to exceptions, let's discover the `throw` construct used to throw a developer-specific exception. ([https://cfdocs.org/cfthrow](https://cfdocs.org/cfthrow))

 The `throw()` function or tag has several attributes: